-The third issue is personality and life outcomes: How someone’s personality helps shape the course of their life.
-I am particularly interested in understanding how personality characteristics influence (a) subjective well-being (e.g., whether or not someone is satisfied with their life), and (b) the political attitudes that different people hold.
+The third issue is personality and life outcomes: how someone’s personality helps shape the course of their life.
+I am particularly interested in understanding how personality characteristics influence (a) subjective well-being (i.e., how happy or unhappy someone is with their life), and (b) political attitudes.

 I took a personality test for the first time as a junior in high school, and have been hooked on personality psychology ever since.
 I received my A.B. in Psychology from Harvard University and my Ph.D. in Social and Personality Psychology from the University of California, Berkeley.
 Since arriving at Colby in 2009, I’ve enjoyed teaching courses about personality psychology, research methods, and statistics, working with motivated young researchers, and exploring Maine.